An implicit-explicit solver for a two-fluid single-temperature model: Numerical results

 \subsection{1D Riemann Problems}

-To test the first and second order versions of the RS-IMEX FV scheme in a high Mach number regime, we consider two Riemann Problems (RPs) for the homogeneous system \eqref{eq.SHTC.div} on the domain $[0,1]$.
-The initial configuration is given in Table \ref{tab.initRP} and the initial jump position is located at $x=0.5$.
+To test the first and second order versions of the RS-IMEX FV scheme in a high Mach number regime, we consider two Riemann Problems (RPs) for the homogeneous system \eqref{eq.SHTC.div} omitting the pressure relaxation source term acting on the volume fraction \eqref{eqn.alphaMS.div} and the friction source term in the relative velocity equation \eqref{eqn.relvelMS.div}.
+The initial configuration on the domain $[0,1]$ is given in Table \ref{tab.initRP} and the initial jump position is located at $x=0.5$.
 The first RP (RP1) consists of an initial jump in density of phase two and the temperature where the volume fraction is kept constant.
 The second RP (RP2) is a double rarefaction test with an initial jump in the volume fraction resulting in a discontinuous mixture density and internal energy.
-In Figure \ref{fig.rp1}, we compare the results for the first and second order RS-IMEX FV schemes using 2000 cells and a material CFL condition $\Delta t = \nu \Delta x$.
+In Figure \ref{fig.rp1}, we compare the results for the first and second order RS-IMEX FV schemes using 2000 cells and the material CFL condition \eqref{eqn.CFL.cond}.
 For the RS-IMEX1 FV scheme we set $\nu = 0.8$ and for the RS-IMEX2 FV scheme $\nu = 0.4$.
 This results in $\Delta t = 4 \cdot 10^{-4}$ and $ 2 \cdot 10^{-4}$, respectively.
 The reference solution was computed by a second order explicit SSP-RK2 FV scheme using 10000 cells resulting in $\Delta t = 7.65 \cdot 10^{-6}$.
 Note that the CFL condition for the explicit scheme is dictated by the fastest wave speed arising in the model which depends on the sound speeds of the respective phases, \cite{RomTor2004}.
 Moreover a comparable time step of the explicit scheme for 2000 cells is $3.3\cdot 10^{-5}$ which is 10 times smaller than the one used for the IMEX schemes.
 Since there are no shear processes present, RP1 consists of 5 waves.
-The wave speeds and positions produced by both RS-IMEX FV schemes are in good agreement with the reference solution, where the first order scheme is more diffusive on the fast waves as the second order scheme.
-The material wave however, is captured accurately by both RS-IMEX FV schemes.
-This is due to the fact that the time step is oriented towards the resolution of this wave.
+The wave speeds and positions produced by both RS-IMEX FV schemes are in good agreement with the reference solution, where the first order scheme is more diffusive on the fast waves than the second order scheme, for which we can observe small oscillations on the outermost fast travelling waves, see right panel of Figure \ref{fig.rp1}.
+Their appearance is local and does not impair the results on the material wave which is the focus of the simulation and is captured accurately by both RS-IMEX FV schemes since the chosen time step is oriented towards its accurate capturing only.
+Moreover, the phenomenon of spurious oscillations around discontinuities is a known problem for higher order numerical schemes.
+To fully resolve all waves, an acoustic time step can be chosen or additional artificial viscosity can be added in the explicit upwind part at the cost of more diffusive material waves.

 The wave structure of RP2 is more intricate, as can be seen in Figure \ref{fig.rp2}.
 This is due to the initial jump in the volume fraction.
 It consists of the contact wave associated with $\vf\indd{1}$ and three waves traveling to the left of the boundaries of the domain and two waves to the right.
 Note that due to the single temperature assumption, the wave propagation is not symmetric.
 We can observe, that the first order RS-IMEX1 FV scheme is too diffusive in order to capture the complicated sequence of slower waves.
 On the other hand, the second order RS-IMEX2 FV scheme shows a great improvement in the capturing of the slower waves near the initial jump position.